Allstar QB's

 Youth Flag team, before joining the London Capitals.
 He

-was a three-year starter for the team, playing at both the quarterback and free
+was a three-year starter for the team, playing at both the quarterback

-safety positions.
-He led the team to the national championship in 1999 and was
+and free safety positions.
+He led the team to the national championship

-named the championship MVP.
-Britton also played four years for the All-Great
+in 1999 and was named the championship MVP.
+Britton also played four

-Britain national team.
-Serving as the team’s captain, the squad won two silver
+team’s captain, the squad won two silver medals at the European

 SUNY-Morrisville for two years.
 While at Morrisville, he was the starting